Ryan Downey: 2020–present: A Ton of Colours

 In February 2021, it was announced that Downey had signed with Dot Dash Recordings.
 Downey said of the signing: "I'm very excited to be joining the Dot Dash fam, their gene pool is outstanding.
 Not only are they the easiest, most supportive people to work with, they're so incredibly hard working and they believe in the art."
 To coincide with the announcement, Downey announced his second studio album, A Ton of Colours (stylised as A TON OF COLOURS) and released its lead single "Heart Is an Onion".
 Downey enlisted producer Burke Reid for this album after hearing the rawness Reid brought to Julia Jacklin's Crushing and Courtney Barnett's Tell Me How You Really Feel albums.
 Downey said "I'd written these big drama-filled songs that I wanted to be represented vividly and playfully, but balanced with realness in the recordings, which Burke understood immediately."
 A Ton of Colours was released on 14 May 2021.
 The album was proceeded by the singles "Heart Is An Onion", "Contact" and "Half Light".

 Touring

-Ryan has toured nationally, including performances at BIGSOUND, Melbourne Recital Centre, Museum of Old and New Art, St Kilda Festival and headline shows and has opened for artists including Marlon Williams, Middle Kids, Julia Jacklin, Sarah Blasko and Emma Louise.
+Downey has toured nationally, including performances at BIGSOUND, the Melbourne Recital Centre, the Museum of Old and New Art, the St Kilda Festival and headline shows.
+He has opened for artists including Marlon Williams, Middle Kids, Julia Jacklin, Sarah Blasko and Emma Louise.